 |Light or conscious sedation||You will be given drugs to relax you and make you sleepy.
 You will still be able to respond to directions from your surgeon but may not remember what happened during the procedure.|

-|Local anaesthetic||This involves numbing the skin or surface of the part of the body being operated on.
-It is usually done via an injection, but drops, sprays or ointments may be used instead.
+|Local anaesthetic||This involves numbing the skin or part of the body being operated on.
+It is usually done as an injection, but drops, sprays or ointments may be used instead.
 You may also be given a sedative to help you relax.
 You are still awake during surgery, but you won’t feel any pain or discomfort.
 The numbness typically lasts for several hours to a day.|

 |Regional anaesthetic (nerve block)||A local anaesthetic is injected through a needle placed close to a nerve or nerves near the surgical site.
 This numbs the part of the body being operated on.
-A local anaesthetic cream is usually applied to the skin first to minimise the pain from the needle.
 You may be given a light sedative to help you relax, or stronger medicine to put you to sleep.|

-|General anaesthetic||This is usually an injection of drugs into a vein that puts you into an unconscious state.
-A general anaesthetic can also be given as gas through a mask that the anaesthetist places over your face.
-You may experience some side effects, such as nausea, when you wake up from general anaesthetic.
+|General anaesthetic||You will be given strong drugs to make you go to sleep (fall unconscious).
+Both injectable drugs and gases can be used.
+Some people say that having a general anaesthetic feels like a deep, dreamless sleep.
+You may experience some side effects, such as nausea and confusion, when you wake up from general anaesthetic.
 Most of these effects are temporary and are easily managed by your medical team.|